-Mr Mark Pitts has more than 25 years experience in statutory reporting and business administration.
-He has been directly involved with, and consulted to a number of public company holding senior financial management positions.
+Mr Pitts is a Fellow of the Institute of Chartered Accountants with more than 25 years' experience in statutory reporting and business administration.
+He has been directly involved with, and consulted to a number of public companies holding senior financial management positions.

 He is a Partner in the corporate advisory firm Endeavour Corporate providing company secretarial support; corporate and compliance advice to a number of ASX listed public companies.